 Affective Video Content Analyses

-Multimodal fusion of affective video content analyses can be divided into decision-level fusion and feature-level fusion.
-Decision-level fusion combines the results from different classifiers, which ignore the dependencies between visual and audio features.
-For example, Acar et al. first learned the separate visual and audio features and employed three multi-class SVM to obtain the affective predictions.
+Multimodal fusion of affective video content analyses can be divided into two types: decision-level fusion and feature-level fusion.
+Decision-level fusion combines the results from different classifiers, ignoring the dependencies between visual and audio features.
+For example, Acar et al. learned visual and audio features separately and then employed three multiclass support vector machines to obtain affective predictions.
 Feature-level fusion combines visual and audio features and feeds them jointly to a classifier or regressor.
-For example, Xu et al. selected each modal feature based on emotional concepts and summed these selected features into a joint feature for emotion classification.
-Qiu et al. simply concatenated action and scene features as a whole and then input it into a dual attention network to focus on the emotion-related frames.
-Wei et al. also concatenated object and scene features and mainly focused on estimating the affective saliency value of frames.
-Zhao et al. integrated spatial, channel-wise, and temporal attention into a visual extractor and temporal attention into an audio extractor then concatenated these output visual and audio features into a joint emotional feature.
-However, these methods used the simple fusion strategy, i.e., summing or concatenating the visual and audio features, ignoring the inherent interactions among visual and audio.
+For example, Xu et al. selected each modal feature based on emotional concepts, and summed these selected features into a joint feature for emotion classification.
+Qiu et al. simply concatenated action and scene features as a whole and then input them into a dual attention network to focus on emotion-related frames.
+Wei et al. also concatenated object and scene features, with a focus on estimating the affective saliency value of frames.
+Zhao et al. integrated spatial, channel-wise, and temporal attention into a visual extractor, and temporal attention into an audio extractor, then concatenated the output visual and audio features into a joint emotional feature.
+However, these methods use a simple fusion strategy, summing or concatenating the visual and audio features while ignoring inherent interactions among them.

-Some feature-level fusion methods mine the dependencies between visual and audio signals by complex strategies.
-For instance, Gan et al. captured the high order dependencies between visual and audio features by a deep regression Bayesian network, but they used low-level features, which ignore the temporal patterns.
-Qi et al. used the attention mechanism to aggregate the temporal features in each modality, then aligned the visual and audio features through jointly mapping them into a common space.
-Mittal et al. firstly used an LSTM encoder to learn the temporal features and used the co-attention mechanism to calculate correlation scores between the pairwise modalities, then weighted summed these multimodal temporal features by the correlation scores.
-Gao et al. proposed a synchronous modal-temporal attention block to firstly capture the visual and audio relations within each moment, then used LSTM to learn the temporal dependencies within each modality.
-However, these methods discarded the temporal relations or learned temporal and cross-modal dependencies separately, ignoring the inherent dependencies between temporal elements of visual and audio signals, which is essential for an effective multimodal fusion in videos .
+Some feature-level fusion methods use complex strategies to mine the dependencies between visual and audio signals.
+For instance, Gan et al. used a deep regression Bayesian network to capture the high-order dependencies between low-level visual and audio features, ignoring temporal patterns.
+Qi et al. used an attention mechanism to aggregate the temporal features in each modality, then aligned the visual and audio features by jointly mapping them into a common space.
+Mittal et al. used an LSTM encoder to learn the temporal features and a co-attention mechanism to calculate correlation scores between the pairwise modalities.
+They then weighted and summed these multimodal temporal features using correlation scores.
+Gao et al. proposed a synchronous modal-temporal attention block to capture the visual and audio relations within each moment, then used LSTM to learn the temporal dependencies within each modality.
+However, these methods either discard temporal relations or learn temporal and cross-modal dependencies separately, thereby ignoring inherent dependencies between temporal elements of visual and audio signals, which are essential for effective multimodal fusion in videos .

-To mine these dependencies, we design a cross-temporal multimodal fusion module, which employs self-attention to learn the pairwise modalities’ relations within each video segment and across different segments.
-This module learns relations between all the video segments of different modalities simultaneously, so it can fully capture the temporal dependencies between visual and audio signals.
+To mine these dependencies, we design a cross-temporal multimodal fusion module that employs self-attention to learn the pairwise modalities’ relations within each video segment and across different segments.
+This module simultaneously learns relations between all the video segments of different modalities, so it can fully capture the temporal dependencies between visual and audio signals.

-Video Analyses with TSCs
+Video Analyses with TSC